Volunteer in Fiji with Projects Abroad

 Volunteering in Fiji is open to anyone with a passion for helping others.
 Our voluntary projects are a world away from the luxury tourist resorts which form many people's perceptions of the islands.
 Volunteering here gives you the chance to live and work alongside local people.
 You will discover the real Fiji while having the experience of a lifetime!

 Where we are based in Fiji

 Projects Abroad Fiji is based on the largest island, Viti Levu.
 This island is referred to as the 'mainland' by inhabitants of Fiji's hundreds of smaller islands.
-Our volunteer projects are located in and around the town of Nadi on the west coast of the island, and the Conservation project is based out of Pacific Harbour on the south coast.
+Our volunteer projects are located in and around the town of Nadi on the west coast of the island, and the Conservation Project is based out of Pacific Harbour on the south coast.

 Many travellers arrive into Nadi's international airport before flying or catching a boat straight on to their choice of island paradise.
 However, it is the poorer areas of Fiji's villages and towns which are most in need of volunteer help.
-Unfortunately, very little of Fiji's income from tourism and sugar trade makes it to the people in these poor communities.
+Unfortunately, very little of Fiji's income from tourism and sugar trade makes it to the people in these communities.
 This is where you can make a real difference as a volunteer.

-General Information on Fiji
+General Information on Volunteering in Fiji

 The Pacific island archipelago of Fiji is world famous for its perfect white sand beaches and crystal clear calm turquoise waters.
 However, its rugged emerald green interior with extinct volcanoes and cascading waterfalls is also well worth exploring.
 Furthermore, the physical perfection of the islands is only half the story.
 Fiji's relaxed, charming and gracious people will inspire you as much, if not more than the idyllic sunsets.